andybezaire/TDDKit/README.md

  <p> <a href="https://twitter.com/andy_bezaire"> <img src="https://img.shields.io/twitter/url?url=http%3A%2F%2Fgithub.com%2Fandybezaire%2FTDDKit=" alt="Twitter: @andy_bezaire" /> </a> </p>

 # TDDKit ![test status](https://github.com/andybezaire/TDDKit/actions/workflows/swift.yml/badge.svg) ![license MIT](https://img.shields.io/github/license/andybezaire/TDDKit)

-A grouping of helpers used to improve the testing experience.
+You are now leveled up in your test driven development experience in *Swift*. 🚀

+## Overview

 TDD is a great way to write code.
-It improves code quality and brings great joy. 😊
+It improves code quality and brings *great joy*. 😊

-But it also brings a lot of boilerplate.
+But it also brings a lot of **boilerplate**. 🤬

-These test helpers are designed with TDD in mind.
-They can help with writing tests that are clear and reduce boilerplate code.
+`TDDKit` is designed with TDD in mind.
+These opinionated helpers keep you writing great tests that are clear, concise and to-the-point.

+🫵😎🎉

 ## Helpers